Chignon (hairstyle)

-A chignon (/ˈʃiːnjɒ̃/, /ˈʃiːnjɒn/, /fr/), from the French chignon meaning a bun, is a hairstyle characterized by wrapped hair on the back of the head.
+A chignon (/ˈʃiːnjɒ̃/, /ˈʃiːnjɒn/; /fr/), from the French chignon meaning a bun, is a hairstyle characterized by wrapped hair on the back of the head.
 In the United States and the United Kingdom, it is often used as an abbreviation of the French phrase chignon du cou, signifying a low bun worn at the nape of the neck.

 Chignons are generally achieved by pinning the hair into a knot at the nape of the neck or at the back of the head, but there are many variations of the style.
 They are usually secured with accessories such as barrettes or hairpins.
 Chignons are frequently worn for special occasions, like weddings and formal dances, but the basic chignon is also worn for everyday casual wear.
-Even today, the chignon is considered one of the three best hairstyles for women with their hair up.